checkedc/checkedc-clang/clang/docs/checkedc/verification-with-seahorn.md

 # Verification of Unchecked codes with Seahorn

 Our goal is to verify whether unchecked functions violate their bounds-safe interface or not.
 We use [Seahorn](https://seahorn.github.io) tool as a backend verifier.
 Seahorn is a software verification framework.
-It can verify user-supplied assumption and assertions, as well as a number of built-in safety properties.
-We replace Seahorn's front-end with Checked-c clang to be able to process the bounds information and automatically insert necessary assertions to generate proper verification conditions.
+It can verify user-supplied assumptions and assertions, as well as a number of built-in safety properties.
+We replace Seahorn's front-end with Checked C clang to be able to process the bounds information and automatically insert necessary assertions to generate proper verification conditions.

 To verify whether the unchecked functions violate their bounds-safe interface we follow these two steps:
 1. Add bounds to unchecked pointers to have dynamic checks at pointer dereferences